Written by on . Last updated December 3rd, 2024.

 Earthquake Summary

-This earthquake hit under water in the Tasman Sea, right off the coast of New Zealand, 42 kilometer west of Wellington.
+The earthquake struck on land in New Zealand, 43 kilometer (27 mi) west of Wellington.
 The center of this earthquake had a quite shallow depth of 35 km.
 Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: Nov 4, 2024 15:58 (Auckland Time)